tl;dr Please check out beta.stackage.org

 All of this code lives on the

-base, and much to my joy, resulted in quite a bit less
+stackage-server code base, and much to my joy, resulted in quite a

 One of the features I mentioned above was custom package sets.
 This fell out automatically from the initial way Stackage Server was written, so it was natural to let others create package sets of their own.
 However, since release, only one person actually used that feature.
 I discussed with him, and he agreed with the decision to deprecate and then remove that functionality.